 I loved living in the UK.
-I was 19 when I got there and for the next ten years I loved most of my time there.
-The friends I made were awesome, I traveled a bit and I learnt some invaluable life lessons.
+I was 19 when I got there and for the next ten years, I loved most of my time there.
+The friends I made were awesome, I travelled a bit and I learnt some invaluable life lessons.
 I even met my future-husband there – a South African.
 Let’s just say that lots of good things happened whilst I was there.
 And then some not so good things, and then we left.
 Now that I have kids I have my reasons why I’m glad we left the UK.

 I Do Actually Know!

 Before anyone tries to tell me that ‘I don’t know what it’s actually like living there with kids, I do.
 My step-daughter was two years old when I met her dad so I don’t need anyone telling me stuff about kids in the UK, I do actually know.

 We only had our girls after we were already back in Africa, and it’s the kind of children they are that makes me eternally grateful that we don’t live in the UK.

 Here are the reasons Why I am glad we left the UK

 HATE THEM!
 They wear the bare minimum required for modesty’s sake.
 That’s okay because it means I only have to fight with them for about three months of the year, during the winter months.
 If I had to fight with them for 10 months of the year I’d have lost my mind three years ago!

 They particularly hate wearing jumpers and coats and actually prefer to turn blue and freeze.
 Choosing instead to look decidedly smurf like whilst wearing shorts and skimpy vests.
 Never to admit that they are cold and maybe they should have just put the damn coat on like mommy begged.